raspberrypilearning/n-days-of-christmas/worksheet.md

 		return words
   ```

-1. You can see what the first thirty characters in `words` contains by switching to the Python interpreter.
+1. You can see what the first thirty characters in `words` contain by switching to the Python interpreter.

 	```python
 	words = load_words('nouns.txt')
 	words[0:30]
 	```

-1. This isn't much use to you, but you can convert the long string, into a list by using `splitlines()`.
+1. This isn't much use to you, but you can convert the long string into a list by using `splitlines()`.
 Edit your file so it looks like this:

   ```python
 	def load_words(text_file):